Slide

 Main Tour

-Price includes: Land transportation within Japan; Deluxe hotel rooms (futon on tatami mat floors for one night), in double occupancy; A limited number of single rooms are available; Breakfast each day and other meals as shown in the itinerary; Guided tours of Tokyo and Kyoto; Shipment of one piece of luggage between hotels (NOTE: luggage will be picked up one day before each travel day); Services of a knowledgeable HE Travel tour host (with a minimum number of participants); Hotel services charges, taxes, and gratuities for included meals.
+Price includes: Land transportation within Japan; Deluxe hotel rooms, in double occupancy; A limited number of private rooms for single occupancy are available; Breakfast each day and other meals as shown in the itinerary; Guided tours of Tokyo, Takayama, and Kyoto; Shipment of one piece of luggage from Tokyo to Kyoto (NOTE: larger luggage will be shipped due to minimal luggage space on Japanese trains); Services of a knowledgeable HE Travel tour director (with a minimum number of participants); Hotel services charges, taxes, and gratuities for included meals.
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Not included: Airfare; Transfers between airports and hotels at start and end of the tour (but with recommendations for efficient and inexpensive transfers); Meals not described as being included in the itinerary; Personal items including alcoholic beverages, snacks, laundry, and telephone calls.
 Gratuities to local guides and HE Travel tour director.

-Price includes: bus, train, and ferry transportation; two hotel nights in Okayama (or one night in Okayama and one night at Benesse if available), and two nights in Hiroshima, including breakfast; two lunches and one dinner; guide and admission fees for tours of Himeji Castle, Benesse Art Site.
-Hiroshima Peace Memorial Park and Miyajima.
+Price includes: bus, train, and ferry transportation; two nights in Hiroshima and two nights in the Park Building at Benesse Art Site, including breakfast; two special dinners at Benesse Art Site; guide and admission fees for tours of the Hiroshima Peace Memorial Park, Miyajima, and Naoshima art island, including commentary by a renowned historian of Japanese art.

-Price does not include: two lunches and three dinners; gratuities to guides; personal expenses such as souvenirs and beverages.
+Price does not include: four lunches and two dinners; gratuities to guides; personal expenses such as souvenirs and beverages.

-$1690 per person sharing a Japanese-style room at Koya-san and with a private room in Osaka
+$1890 per person sharing a Japanese-style room at Koyasan and with a private room in Osaka

-$1890 in a private room (for solo travelers who wish to enjoy a private bedroom and bathroom)
+$1990 in a private room (for solo travelers who wish to enjoy a private bedroom and bathroom in both locations)

-Price includes: land transportation from Hiroshima to Koyasan and back to Osaka; bus pass for Koyasan; one night in Japanese-style room at Koyasan monastery including dinner and breakfast; one night at the hotel in central Osaka including breakfast; guide and admission fees for Koyasan touring.
+Price includes: land transportation from Naoshima to Koyasan and back to Osaka; bus pass for Koyasan; one night in Japanese-style room at Koyasan monastery including vegetarian dinner and breakfast; one night at a hotel in central Osaka including breakfast; guide and admission fees for Koyasan touring.

 Price does not include: two lunches and one dinner; gratuities to guides; personal expenses such as souvenirs and beverages.